ElsonRenatoDeFranca/HamcrestAssertions/README.md

 # How to download Hamcrest dependency

-From version SpringBoot 2.2.11 and above, Hamcrest dependencies can be downloaded as part of testContainers dependency.
+From version SpringBoot 2.2.11 onwards, Hamcrest dependencies can be downloaded as part of testContainers dependency.
 Testcontainers is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.

     build.gradle